dcdillon/r-stripper/README.md

 ### Description

-R, by default, leaves debugging symbols in the shared libraries it creates when building packages.
+R, on some platforms, leaves debugging symbols in the shared libraries it creates when building packages.
 This can cause significantly bloated libraries (especially when templates are used).  r-stripper interrogates R about what linkers it will use when creating shared libraries.
 If it finds that you are using linkers that accept a command line option to strip debuging symbols, it will add that configuration to your `src/Makevars` file.
 If you don't have a `src/Makevars` file, it will create one at build time.

 ### Usage